-- A bachelor’s degree from an accredited university and a minimum grade point average (GPA) of 3.0.
+- Bachelor’s degree from an accredited university (min.
+3.0 GPA).
 Students with a GPA less than 3.0 may be considered for provisional admission and should contact an enrollment adviser for more information.

 - Prerequisite coursework: two semesters college-level lab coursework in biology and/or chemistry.
 To satisfy the prerequisite you must have completed either two semesters of biology, two semesters of chemistry, or one semester each of biology and chemistry, and all coursework must have a lab component.

 - Two letters of recommendation.

 - A personal statement of up to 1,000 words describing your motivation to pursue this degree and what you will bring to the biotechnology field.

 The GMAT or GRE are not required.

 *Campuses may waive some of these requirements as part of the comprehensive application process.